Anterior Cervical Fusion

 What is anterior cervical fusion?

-Anterior cervical discectomy and fusion (ACDF) is a minimally invasive neck surgery that relieves spinal cord and nerve root pressure by removing a herniated or damaged disc.
+Anterior cervical discectomy and fusion (ACDF) is a minimally invasive neck surgery that relieves spinal cord and nerve root pressure by removing a herniated or a damaged disc.
 As a result, the pain, weakness, numbness and tingling associated with diseased discs are all likely to be relieved by this treatment.

 The surgery consists of two parts: an anterior cervical discectomy where an incision is made through the front of the neck (anterior) instead of the back of the neck (posterior) to reach and remove the diseased disc.
 The second part is the fusion surgery.
 The fusion is done at the same time as the discectomy surgery and involves placing a bone graft or implant in the removed disc’s place in order to provide stability to the affected area.
 Spine surgeons prefer the anterior approach as it provides access to the spine in a more straightforward pathway.
 Patients tend to have less pain at the incision site than in the posterior version of the surgery.